BhatAjaz/Team-Style-Software-Engineering/README.md

 **Wee**

 ## Backend Notes
-The Gmail account associated with the GitHub repository, Firebase, and MongoDB owner is softengineerubdjan2023student@gmail.com
+The Gmail account associated with the Firebase, and MongoDB owner is softengineerubdjan2023student@gmail.com
 Login to the Google Account in your browser and choose the "Connect with Google" option to login to these website.

 Email benglei03606@gmail.com if the password is ever lost.